-Amir ElSaffar’s Two Rivers Release the Most Rapturously Epic Album of 2017
+Amir ElSaffar’s Rivers of Sound Release the Most Rapturously Epic Album of 2017

 That the album was recorded in a single marathon sixteen-hour session, live to analog tape, makes this achievement all the more impressive.
 The album’s first track, Iftah capsulizes the scope and sweep of ElSaffar’s vision.
 It slowly coalesces with shivery rhythmic variations on a majestic three-note theme the group slowly expanding on a vast ocean of ripples and rustles both near and distant, drums and cymbals introducing ElSaffar’s towering fanfare.
 But this is not a celebratory one: it’s a call to beware, or at least to be wary.
 Ole Mathisen’s meticulously nuanced voice-over-the-prairie sax signals another tectonic shift outward, ripples and rings against brassy echo effects.
 The result is as psychedelic as any rock music ever written, but deeper.
 A scampering train interlude with sputtery horns then gives way to the main theme as it slowly winds down.

 The second track, Jourjina Over Three follows a lively, spiky groove that rises to an energetic, microtonal Iraqi melody and then takes a sunny drive toward Afrobeat on the wings of a good-natured Abboushi solo, the whole orchestra moving further into the shadows with a shivery intensity as the rhythm falls out.